elmtree-askmo/cloudcannon-app/content/learn/psychology/explain-the-concept-of-natural-selection-and-how-it-relates-to-evolutionary-adaptations.md

 url: /learn/psychology/questions/explain-the-concept-of-natural-selection-and-how-it-relates-to-evolutionary-adaptations
 score: -1.0
 related_article1:
-    id: 167718
+    id: 167721
     title: >-
-        What is the role of conditioning in behaviorism, and how does it differ from the concept of an unconditioned stimulus?
+        Describe the development of therapy in psychoanalysis, focusing on the talking cure and the concepts of resistance and transference.
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-conditioning-in-behaviorism-and-how-does-it-differ-from-the-concept-of-an-unconditioned-stimulus
+    url: /learn/psychology/questions/describe-the-development-of-therapy-in-psychoanalysis-focusing-on-the-talking-cure-and-the-concepts-of-resistance-and-transference
 related_article2:
-    id: 167719
+    id: 167712
     title: >-
-        How does behaviorism explain animal behavior through association and response?
+        What is the introspection technique and how is it used to study the basic elements of experience in structuralism?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-behaviorism-explain-animal-behavior-through-association-and-response
+    url: /learn/psychology/questions/what-is-the-introspection-technique-and-how-is-it-used-to-study-the-basic-elements-of-experience-in-structuralism
 related_article3:
-    id: 167721
+    id: 167712
     title: >-
-        Describe the development of therapy in psychoanalysis, focusing on the talking cure and the concepts of resistance and transference.
+        What is the introspection technique and how is it used to study the basic elements of experience in structuralism?
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-development-of-therapy-in-psychoanalysis-focusing-on-the-talking-cure-and-the-concepts-of-resistance-and-transference
+    url: /learn/psychology/questions/what-is-the-introspection-technique-and-how-is-it-used-to-study-the-basic-elements-of-experience-in-structuralism
 related_article4:
-    id: 167718
+    id: 167712
     title: >-
-        What is the role of conditioning in behaviorism, and how does it differ from the concept of an unconditioned stimulus?
+        What is the introspection technique and how is it used to study the basic elements of experience in structuralism?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-conditioning-in-behaviorism-and-how-does-it-differ-from-the-concept-of-an-unconditioned-stimulus
+    url: /learn/psychology/questions/what-is-the-introspection-technique-and-how-is-it-used-to-study-the-basic-elements-of-experience-in-structuralism
 related_article5:
-    id: 167714
+    id: 167713
     title: >-
-        How does functionalism differ from structuralism in its approach to understanding mental processes?
+        How did Edward Titchener contribute to the development of structuralism, and what was its transition to functionalism?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-functionalism-differ-from-structuralism-in-its-approach-to-understanding-mental-processes
+    url: /learn/psychology/questions/how-did-edward-titchener-contribute-to-the-development-of-structuralism-and-what-was-its-transition-to-functionalism
 ---

 &nbsp;